mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Like, leave the Church?”
 I asked.

-“No, not leave the Church, but just attend a different ward.
+“No, not leave the Church, just attend a different ward.
 But thankfully, the current bishopric has been supportive as well.”

 “That’s good.”

 "It’s been interesting knowing what it was like being a member in the pews and now being a member of the bishopric on the pulpit.”
 Being in a calling as a member of the bishopric and being gay did seem like complete opposites.
 “I might get fired for saying this, but for someone who's going through a situation like us, I think sometimes it can be appropriate for someone to take a step back from external influences and take some time to figure things out with their sexuality, even if it means stepping back from the Church.
 I put my relationship with God before I put my relationship with the Church.”

 “I’ve heard a lot about how gay people in the Church feel marginalized,” I said.
 “I sort of empathize with them.
 BYU was my top choice primarily because I wanted to be around people who had the same standards and values as me.
-There weren’t that many members in Kentucky.
+There weren’t many members in Kentucky.
 But I feel like the dating culture here isn’t that great.
 It was when I came to BYU when I discovered that I was Asian.
 I felt like because I looked different from the majority, I didn’t belong.”

 “Really?
 Dang, that’s terrible.
-I mean, I can empathize with people in the gay community, but I didn’t know that you felt like the way you did based on your race.”
+I mean, I can empathize with people in the gay community, but I didn’t know you felt like that based on your race.”

 “White people hang out with white people, and Asians hang out with Asians.
 That’s how it typically is.
 As long as BYU’s dating culture exists, I don’t see things changing.”

 The following day, Mason spontaneously asked me if I wanted to go shopping with him to get some things before his trip to San Francisco, so I decided to join.
 We also went to Crumbl Cookies with his two sisters.
-Afterwards, Mason and I watched some more Community and talked for a couple hours.
+Afterwards, Mason and I watched some more _Community_ and talked for a couple hours.

 He was a really nice guy, but I didn’t feel anything romantic.
 It was weird that I didn’t feel a romantic connection, even though I thought it was logical that he and I could’ve gotten serious.
 He was kind, I liked his personality, and it seemed like my values aligned more with him than with Sam’s.
 As far as romance and logic, Sam was the complete opposite.
 I definitely felt a romantic connection, but I didn’t think it was logical for me to get serious with him.
 Even Mason and Sam seemed like completely opposite people.

 I remembered Mom and Dad telling me in high school not to hang out with the same girl.
-They never explicitly told me why, but looking back, maybe they told me that because I could’ve developed feelings and become serious.
+They never explicitly told me why, but looking back, maybe they told me that because they thought I could’ve developed romantic feelings and become serious.
 Maybe the more that I spent time with Mason, I’d feel romantically connected with him.
 And even if that didn’t happen, I felt like he would’ve been a good influence and friend.
 I didn’t want to give up on him yet.

 ## Section 2